A Mentored Course

 Designed to take you from an idea to a complete first draft, it can also be used to revise an existing draft.

-The course also includes a year’s membership to our friendly and lively online community, at the Fiction Writing Fanatic level*, to help you develop all aspects of your creative writing.
-This gives you access to all of our community only articles, monthly masterclasses and workshops, live Zoom feedback sessions, and weekly Zoom writing sessions; plus it includes entries to our competitions, discounts on our short courses and editorial services, and ebook editions of the books we publish.
+The course also includes a year’s membership to our friendly and lively online community.
+This gives you access to all of our community only articles, monthly masterclasses and workshops, live Zoom feedback sessions, and Zoom writing sessions.
 There’s also loads of writers hanging out there chatting about all things reading and writing!

 |Pay in Full|